 Microsoft Office skills

 Microsoft Office programs like Word and Excel are the cornerstone of any modern office.
-So if you aren’t familiar with how they work, find an online course or a course at a local library, and brush up your skills.
+So if you aren’t familiar with how they work, find an online course or take a class at a local library to brush up on your skills.
 Once your Microsoft Office is fluent, day-to-day work will be so much easier.

 Database management skills